 What causes a Backup to fail?

-There can be many reasons, but insufficient disk space and hardware fault are the most common.
-Make sure to set up backup such that it has at least one copy of the last working state.
+There can be many reasons, but insufficient disk space and hardware faults are the most common.
+Make sure to set up a backup such that it has at least one copy of the last working state.
 This will save a lot of storage.
 The second is when the hardware fails.
 Try connecting the storage device to another PC, and see if it works; if not, you need to change the hard drive.